aws/rolesanywhere-credential-helper/README.md

 The above command will import the PFX file into the user's "MY" certificate store.
 The `UNWRAPPING_PASSWORD` environment variable should contain the password to unwrap the PFX file.

 Also note that the above step can be done through a [Powershell cmdlet](https://learn.microsoft.com/en-us/powershell/module/pki/import-pfxcertificate?view=windowsserver2022-ps) or through [Windows CNG/Cryptography APIs](https://learn.microsoft.com/en-us/windows/win32/api/wincrypt/nf-wincrypt-pfximportcertstore).

-When `credential-process` is used, AWS SDKs store the returned AWS credentials in memory.
-AWS SDKs will keep track of the credential expiration and generate new AWS session credentials via the credential process, provided the certificate has not expired or been revoked.

-When the AWS CLI uses a `credential-process`, the AWS CLI calls the `credential-process` for every CLI command issued, which will result in the creation of a new role session and a slight delay when excuting commands.
-To avoid this delay from getting new credentials when using the AWS CLI, you can use `serve` or `update`.

 ### update